Version 1 – Seamless

 VIDEO

-Cut out the pattern, leaving a 5 mm margin around the lines.
-Then place and hold the piece on the piece of leather using masking tape.
+Cut the pattern, leaving a 5 mm margin around the lines.
+Then place and secure the piece onto the leather using masking tape.

-Using a cutter, cut out the two 3.2 cm slits.
+Using a cutter, cut the 2 slots, each 3.2 cm long.

 Then cut out the entire piece following the outline.

-OPTIONAL: to be able to wear the card holder over your shoulder (with a round leather strap), place a Ø 4 mm eyelet in the location provided on the pattern.
+OPTIONAL: To wear the card holder as a crossbody (with a round leather lace), attach a 4 mm diameter eyelet at the designated spot on the pattern.

-Insert the two tabs into the slots of the card holder.
-Insert the 3 x 7 mm screw of the collar button from the inside (into the three holes), then screw the collar button.
+Insert the two tabs into the card holder's slots.
+Insert the 3 x 7 mm screw of the collar button from the inside (into the three holes), then screw on the collar button.

 ![]() |